eos/eos/doc/installation.rst

   # for the 'Python Software'
   brew install python3 boost-python3
   # for the 'Scientific Software'
-  brew install gsl hdf5 minuit2
+  brew install gsl hdf5 minuit2 pmclib

 You can now use the ``pip3`` command to install the remaining packages from the \package{PyPi} package index.